microsoft/MSLab/Scenarios/S2D Disaster recovery/readme.md

 This scenario will simulate OS replacement in one node and then OS replacement in entire cluster.
 The only thing left will be disks.
 So entire environment will be rebuilt.

+You can watch this scenario in detail on YouTube [here](https://youtu.be/AAzk0cECkA4)

 # LabConfig

 Following LabConfig will create standard 4 node configuration.
 It will also create VMs with new OS.
 So we will not be reinstalling, we will just reuse OS VHDs that will be created using this script.